08° 30′ S, 115° 15′ E

 Mancingan Rice Terrace

 Ubud equals rice terraces.
 The most famous is of course the Tegalalang rice terrace, but there are so many more rice terraces, each unique and beautiful in their own way.
-The Mancingan Rice Terrace are one of them.
-What makes these rice terrace so beautiful, is the palm tree road, running through the vast expanse of the lush rice fields.
+The Mancingan Rice Terrace is one of them.
+What makes these rice terraces so beautiful, is the palm tree road, running through the vast expanse of the lush rice fields.
 It is definitely one of the most unique things to do in Ubud.

-The most beautiful time to visit these rice fields is during sunrise, when a magical glow falls over the palm trees and rice fields, turning the whole area in green and gold.
+The most beautiful time to visit these rice fields is during sunrise, when a magical glow falls over the palm trees and rice fields, turning the whole area green and gold.
 You can see the locals working in the fields, planting or harvesting their rice.
-Respect the locals work and don’t enter their rice fields, unless you ask for their permission.
+Respect the locals’ work and don’t enter their rice fields, unless you ask for their permission.

-There is no admission fee for the Mancingan Rice terrace, but they do ask for a donation.
-The suggested donation is 20.000 IDR, to support the locals in maintaining and keeping this place functioning and beautiful.
+There is no admission fee for the Mancingan Rice Terrace, but they do ask for a donation.
+The suggested donation is 20.000 IDR to support the locals in maintaining and keeping this place functioning and beautiful.

 Ubud Water Palace

-The Ubud Water palace, also known as the Saraswati Temple, is one of the most famous temples in Bali.
+The Ubud Water Palace, also known as the Saraswati Temple, is one of the most famous temples in Bali.
 This Hindu temple is located in the heart of Ubud, a bit hidden behind the Starbucks.
-What makes this temple so unique, is the beautiful lotus & water garden in front.
-The inner area is a sacred place.
-Therefore, tourist are not allowed to enter, but you can walk through the lotus & water garden and admiring the outside area.
-It is completely free!
-At night, you can often attend a classic Bali dance show.
+What makes this temple so unique is the beautiful lotus & water garden in front.

 Pura Tirta Empul

-The Tirta Empul Temple is another famous temple in the Ubud area, because it is one of the only sacred sites in Bali where you as a tourist are allowed to take part in spiritual purification ceremonies.
-The sacred temple complex of Pura Tirta Empul is built around a holy spring water, which is believed to have healing powers.
+The Tirta Empul Temple is another famous temple in the Ubud area because it is one of the only sacred sites in Bali where you as a tourist are allowed to take part in spiritual purification ceremonies.
+The sacred temple complex of Pura Tirta Empul is built around holy spring water, which is believed to have healing powers.
 People come from all over the world to bathe in the holy waters and also among locals it is a popular place to cleanse themselves.

 To participate in the purification ritual, you have to dip your head under the 30 fountains from left to right.
-To enter the temple and participate in the ritual, you have to dress appropriate.
+To enter the temple and participate in the ritual, you have to dress appropriately.
 If you don’t have your own, you can borrow a sarong at the temple.

 Practical